In life, we all have the tendency to believe that we are unworthy on some deep, undefinable level.

 Want to learn more about your core wound?
 In our Shadow Work Journal, we give more in-depth guidance:

 A greater Master once said, “you will know the truth, and the truth will set you free.”
-Only once you truly become aware of your core wound, of how you inherited your “original sin” and the idea that you’re “unworthy,” will you be able to find closure.
-Only by forgiving what keeps you from experiencing wholeness deep down can you become free.
+Only once we truly become aware of our core wounds – of how we inherited our “original sin” and the idea that we’re “unworthy” – will we be able to find closure.
+Only by forgiving that which keeps us from experiencing wholeness deep down can we become free.

 One powerful way of uncovering your core wound is by using any negative emotion you feel in the moment as an anchor to draw you down inside of yourself.
 You can then examine what you are feeling, when it began, and why you feel the way you do.